American CBD Pioneer GenCanna Acquires London-Based CBD Provider, CBD Capital

 Acquisition significantly increases GenCanna's expanding bulk ingredient and finished goods operations in the United Kingdom and key European and global markets

-GenCanna (gencanna.com), an industry-founding producer of premium full-spectrum and broad-spectrum CBD and other quality cannabinoids for bulk supply and finished goods formulation, announced today that it has acquired CBD Capital Ltd (cbd-capital.com), the leading provider of CBD distillate, isolate, and water-soluble bulk ingredients as well as white and private label services to the United Kingdom, the European Union and markets worldwide.
+WINCHESTER, Ky., Sept.
+1, 2021 /PRNewswire/ -- GenCanna (https://gencanna.com/), an industry founding producer of premium full-spectrum and broad-spectrum CBD and other quality cannabinoids for bulk supply and finished goods formulation, announced today that it has acquired CBD Capital Ltd (https://cbd-capital.com/), the leading provider of CBD distillate, isolate, and water-soluble bulk ingredients as well as white and private label services to the United Kingdom, the European Union and markets worldwide.
 CBD Capital CEO, Hassan Akhtar, will continue to serve in his current role.

 The acquisition of CBD Capital enables GenCanna to broaden its bulk CBD product offering and distribution capabilities to its overseas customers, as well as expand its formulation capabilities and business-to-business operations through CBD Capital's network of valued partners.
 CBD Capital also brings with it several sub-brands that will now enjoy accelerated product development and market expansion as more resources are devoted to them.
 The addition of CBD Capital follows GenCanna's acquisition of London-based CBD finished goods formulator and brand accelerator, Taylor Mammon, further anchoring GenCanna's footprint across the global CBD market.

-CBD Capital Ltd. (cbd-capital.com) is a global CBD supplier, distributing internationally-accredited, pharmaceutical-grade, wholesale phytocannabinoids to leaders in the global cannabidiol industry.
+CBD Capital Ltd. (https://cbd-capital.com/) is a global CBD supplier, distributing internationally-accredited, pharmaceutical grade, wholesale phytocannabinoids to leaders in the global cannabidiol industry.
 Validated through regulatory accreditations and certifications from multiple governments across the United Kingdom, the European Union, and throughout the world, the company's state-of-the-art extraction techniques combine with a diverse international supply chain to ensure the provision of industry-competitive, pharmaceutical-grade CBD bulk and finished goods.

 UK Contact: